Get Schooled

 Can I fill out the FAFSA and receive federal financial aid as an undocumented student?

 Yes!
-If you’re a dependent student living with parents who are undocumented, you can still fill out the FAFSA using your social security number.
+If you’re a dependent student living with parents who are undocumented, you can still fill out the FAFSA using your Social Security number.
 Your parents’ citizenship status does not affect your eligibility for federal aid.

 Do I qualify for in-state tuition at public colleges as an undocumented student?